 - Special Needs Co –ordinator for KS1 (Year 1 and Year 2) : Mrs Simone Monk

 - The school governor responsible for SEND is Mrs. Claire Mowat

 - Roles & Responsibilities of the Special Needs Co-ordinator (SENDco).

-- The SENDco is responsible for the operation of the Special Educational Needs Policy and co-ordination of specific provision made to support individual children with SEN. She will liaise with staff to monitor the child’s progress and plan further interventions where progress is slower than expected.
+- The SENDCo is responsible for the operation of the Special Educational Needs Policy and co-ordination of specific provision made to support individual children with SEN. They will liaise with staff to monitor the child’s progress and plan further interventions where progress is slower than expected.
 We regularly have contact with a wide range of external agencies who are able to give more specialised advice.
 If you have any concerns regarding SEND matters do not hesitate to contact us.

 - There are many SEND terms that are abbreviated which can lead to confusion (for all of us!)
 Key terms are listed below.